emilyjspencer/checklist/dataeng.md

 * what is MapReduce
 * what is batch processing
 * what is pyspark
-* what are the five Vs
+* what are the five Vs of big data
 * what are the phases of MapReduce
 * what is a node
 * what is a reducer
 * what is a data mart
 * what is ELT
-* what is ELT
+* what is ETL
 * what is a data silo
 * pros of data warehouse
 * cons of data warehouse